ADULT LEADER TRAINING

 - Personally present the gospel to at least one boy (previous presentations not included).

 - Following pastoral guidance, get an adult new to Royal Rangers involved in leadership or service

-- Submit an Advanced Level Application to the national Royal Rangers office for approval & processing.
+- Submit an Advanced Level Application to the national Royal Rangers office for approval and processing.

 World Class Outpost

-World Class Outpost Seminar is designed to expose the outpost leadership team to a successful set of practices, methods, strategies, and tools that will enable them to develop into a World Class Outpost.
-The greatest benefit of this event is achieved when the outpost/church leadership attends and completes this event together as a team.
+The World Class Outpost Seminar is designed to expose the outpost leadership team to a successful set of practices, methods, strategies, and tools that will enable them to develop into a world-class outpost.
+The most significant benefit of this event is achieved when the outpost/church leadership attends and completes it together as a team.

 Johnnie Barnes Excellence Initiative

 The JBEI seminar will stretch you and your leadership team.
 You will be challenged to embrace new leadership behaviors and attitudes.
-Though counter-intuitive, you will discover freedom by embracing limits that lead to greater influence and effectiveness.
-You will also receive tools to continually improve upon past performance and reach new goals.
-District leaders are encouraged to ask potential or new organizational leaders to attend this seminar shortly before or after appointing them to their first post of service.
-All organizational leaders should attend the seminar every 5 years to refresh their knowledge on current leadership topics.
+Though counter-intuitive, you will discover freedom by embracing limits that lead to more significant influence and effectiveness.
+You will also receive tools to improve upon past performance and reach new goals continually.
+District leaders are encouraged to ask potential or new organizational leaders to attend this seminar shortly before or after appointing them to their first service post.
+All organizational leaders should attend the seminar every five years to refresh their knowledge of current leadership topics.